 GOVERNMENT ACH ENTRIES.
 The Credit Union will conduct an audit to determine compliance with the Green Book, 31 CFR §§ 210 et seq., requirements regarding government ACH entries as follows:

-Review enrollment procedures for direct deposit of Social Security and other benefits payment.
+Review enrollment procedures for direct deposit of Social Security and other benefits payments.

 Review procedures for processing NOCs.